-- 38)39) As per the Policy, in July/August of each year, the CEO shall prepare a draft Preliminary Report summarizing all the necessary data and reports pertaining to the performance Metrics including the CEO's self-assessment.

-- 39)40) The CEO shall submit the draft Preliminary Report to the Designees, who shall finalize it for distribution to the Board along with a Worksheet (See Appendix E for Worksheet template).
-The Worksheet shall allow Board members to rate the CEO's performance on each of the Methods using the following scale and the CEO shall use the same scale in his self-assessment:
+- 40) As per the Policy, in July/August of each year, the CEO shall prepare a draft Preliminary Report summarizing all the necessary data and reports pertaining to the performance Metrics including the CEO's self-assessment. - 41) The CEO shall submit the draft Preliminary Report to the Designees, who shall finalize it for distribution to the Board along with a Worksheet (See Appendix C for Worksheet template).
+The Worksheet shall allow Board members to rate the CEO's performance using the following scale and the CIO shall use the same scale in his self-assessment: - Outstanding - Commendable - Satisfactory - Needs improvement - 42) Within three months of the end of the Evaluation Period (i.e., by September 30), the Designees shall submit the preliminary CEO Performance Report to the Boards and shall, separately or jointly, meet with each Board in closed session to review the Report and gather any additional input.
+The preliminary CEO Performance Report shall be provided to the Boards at least seven days prior to the closed session meetings. - 43) In their respective closed session(s), each Board shall rate the CEO's Performance Outcomes and Management Methods (e.g. "Outstanding") and arrive at preliminary determinations regarding Individual Personal Compensation Adjustments ("IPCA") and Additional Executive Leave Days to be awarded to the CEO.

-- Exceeds expectations Outstanding

-- Meets expectations Commendable

-- Satisfactory

-- Needs improvement

-- 40)41) The CEO Performance Evaluation Policy (paragraphs 13-15) describes the remaining steps in the evaluation process.
-See Diagram on following page for a summary of the process.